lando/vitepress-theme-default-plus/docs/getting-started.md

 ::::

 ::: danger MUST USE VUEPRESS 2.0.0-beta.53
 VuePress 2.0.0 is currently in `beta` and as such is currently still introducing [many breaking changes](https://github.com/vuepress/vuepress-next/blob/main/CHANGELOG.md).
-For that reason you *must* use version 2.0.0-beta.53 with the current version of this theme.
+For that reason you *must* use version 2.0.0-beta.53 with the current version of this theme..

 **THIS MEANS YOU LIKELY WILL NEED TO UPDATE YOUR SUBTHEME TO ACCOMMODATE THE BREAKING CHANGES!.**
 :::